-- 322. All three South Caucasus States have RSD systems in place.
+277. All three South Caucasus States have refugee status determination systems in place.
 In one State, this includes practical measures to fingerprint all asylum seekers and screen some asylum applicants against national and international databases where possible links with terrorism have been identified.
 In another State, fingerprinting and identification checks are made, and the assessment includes checks with the intelligence service and security agencies to identify any terrorism connections.
-The immigration authorities undertaking RSD procedure do not have access to international watch lists.
+The immigration authorities undertaking refugee status determination procedures do not have access to international watch lists.
 The Committee has recommended that all asylum seekers be screened against the relevant databases upon initial registration of the asylum claim.
-In respect of one of the States of the subregion, the Committee noted that domestic legislation on refugee status expanded the bases of exclusion beyond those stated in the 1951 Refugee Convention.
-The Committee has underlined that, in all such cases, all counter-terrorism measures must be implemented in a manner consistent with international refugee law, including the 1951 Convention. - 323.
-One State of Central Asia does not have a publicly available legal framework relating to RSD.
-Three States have introduced legislation specifying that involvement in terrorist activity is a ground for refusal of refugee status, and in one State such grounds are formulated more generally with references to national security.
+In respect of one of the States in the subregion, the Committee noted that domestic legislation on refugee status expanded the bases of exclusion beyond those stated in the 1951 Refugee Convention.
+The Committee has underlined that, in all such cases, all counter-terrorism measures must be implemented in a manner consistent with international refugee law, including the 1951 Convention.

+278. One State of Central Asia does not have a publicly available legal framework for refugee status determination.
+Three States have introduced legislation specifying that involvement in terrorist activity is a ground for refusal of refugee status, and in one State, although there are no specific references to terrorism, there are general grounds for refusal on the basis of national security.
 However, there is generally insufficient information regarding any practical measures in place to determine that asylum procedures are not misused by terrorists and/or for terrorist purposes.
 One State recently noted that there had been no cases in which applicants for refugee status had been suspected of involvement in terrorism.
 Owing to lack of capacity, background checks in that State do not include cross-checking of biometric data.

-324. All three States of the South Caucasus have legislation in place that makes it possible to prosecute any preparatory or accessory acts that are conducted in the State with the aim of committing terrorist acts against other States or their citizens outside the State's territory.
+279. All three States in the South Caucasus have legislation in place that makes it possible to prosecute any preparatory or accessory acts that are conducted in the State with the aim of committing terrorist acts against other States or their citizens outside the State's territory.
 In most States of Central Asia, a crime committed on the territory of a State (thus triggering criminal prosecution pursuant to the national Criminal Code) is a crime that commenced, or continued, or was finalized within the territory of that State.
-A review of the relevant legal provisions of two

-Central Asian States did not make clear whether those provisions were sufficient to prosecute preparatory/accessory acts committed in those States with the aim of committing terrorist acts abroad, especially if such terrorist acts have ultimately not been committed.
+A review of the relevant legal provisions of two Central Asian States did not make clear whether those provisions were sufficient to prosecute preparatory and/or accessory acts committed in those States with the aim of committing terrorist acts abroad, especially if such terrorist acts have ultimately not been committed.
 The Counter-Terrorism Law of Turkmenistan specifically provides for its jurisdiction to prosecute persons involved in terrorist activity, including in cases where terrorist actions are planned or carried out outside the State, but are detrimental to the interests of that State, as well as in other cases provided for in international treaties to which the State is a party.

-325. Acts of planning, preparation and supporting of terrorist acts in Central Asia and the South Caucasus are typically prosecuted based on a combination of provisions of the general part of the Criminal Code on accomplice liability and provisions relating to specific terrorist offences.
+280. Acts of planning, preparation and supporting of terrorist acts in Central Asia and the South Caucasus are typically prosecuted based on a combination of provisions of the general part of the Criminal Code on accomplice liability and provisions relating to specific terrorist offences.
 The Criminal Code of one Central Asian State explicitly covers preparation and other forms of support for terrorist acts.
-The counter-terrorism laws of most States of the two subregions also include organizing, planning and preparing a terrorist act in the definition of "terrorist activity".
+The counter-terrorism laws of most States in the two subregions also include organizing, planning and preparing a terrorist act in the definition of "terrorist activity".